MahatKC/MahatKC/README.md

 ---

-:mag_right: Here are some of the projects I've worked on during my BSc, sorted by their complexity (considering scope, length and how tough each one was at the time):
+🔎 Here are some of the projects I've worked on during my BSc, sorted by their complexity (considering scope, length and how tough each one was at the time):

 |            **Project**            |      **Created for**      | **Stack** | **Complexity** | **Year** |
 |:---------------------------------:|:-------------------------:|:---------:|:--------------:|:--------:|